bsalgado98/organize-my-apps/README.md

 #### that's kind of a lot, Bruno

-Ya, ok lol
+*Ya, ok lol* <br/>
 But my only alternative was to use Microsoft Excel or Google Sheets, both of which are excellent general purpose tools, but lack features that are specific to my use case.

-Enter Organize My Apps!, a software product designed for anyone looking for a job (every human being over the age of 16, but especially college students).
+Enter Organize My Apps!, a software product designed for anyone looking for a job (i.e. every human being over the age of 16, but especially college students).

 ## Technical prerequisites